ouktlab/espnet_asr_extrakit/README.md

 1. CTC-based alignment using KanaKanji model (for a file)
 1. Attention-based alignment using Katakana model (for a file)
 1. Attention-based alignment using KanaKanji model (for a file)
-1. Attention-based alignment using Katakan model (for a file list)
+1. Attention-based alignment using Katakana model (for a file list)
-1. Attention-based alignment using KataKanji model (for a file list)
+1. Attention-based alignment using KanaKanji model (for a file list)

 ```